 Installing furring strips in a camper van is one of the best ways to ensure that your future camper walls, ceiling, and furniture stay strongly attached to your van’s frame.
 That’s because when a screw is drilled into a furring strip, there’s a much stronger pull-out resistance due to the greater contact area, as opposed to being screwed directly into thin sheet metal.

-Pull-Out Resistance Is Important because a van in motion experiences considerable vibration, twists, and turns.
+Pull-out resistance is important because a van in motion experiences considerable vibration, twists, and turns.
 All this movement exerts a pull-out force on every screw in your van.
 Screws with low pull-out resistance can, and do, easily pop out.

 In this post, we show you the best way to install furring strips in your camper van so that you can later install walls and a ceiling.

-Select Wood Material
+Step 1: Select Wood Material

-So what’s the most ideal thickness?
+So, what’s the most ideal thickness?

 We suggest finding wood planks that are between 1/2″ & 2/3″ in thickness.
 And you can easily find these pieces of wood at your local lumber yard or any major hardware store chain.